Things to do in Protaras

 Spend time in the sun on the beaches of Protaras

 The beaches of Protaras attract thousands of visitors from around the world.
 Their coastal seascapes are spectacular yet understated, at best experienced at a slow pace, either from the beach or by boat.
 Most of them, like the Fig Tree Bay, rank among the most beautiful in all Europe.
-They are destinations for sunbathing and swimming, but also for water sports like diving and snorkelling, water-skiing, windsurfing, and parasailing.
+They are destinations for sunbathing and swimming, but also for water sports like diving and snorkeling, water-skiing, windsurfing, and parasailing.
 Most of the beaches of Protaras are Green Beaches as designated by the “Greening Cyprus Beaches” sustainable tourism initiative.

 Pay homage to the past in churches and ancient sites